Total Law

-Health and Care Worker Visa
+Health and Care Worker Visa UK

 Health and care workers who wish to travel to the UK to live and work may be eligible to receive a visa for up to five years if they meet certain requirements.

 If you are a health care worker who is pursuing a visa in the UK, contact Total Law for advice from qualified immigration experts.
+Call +44 (0) 333 305 9375 or use the online contact form to get assistance with eligibility criteria and the visa application process.

 Request a call back from our immigration experts

-What is a Health and Care Visa?
+What is Health and Care Visa in UK?

 This visa incentives workers in specific health care occupations to work in the UK by offering reduced visa fees to medical professionals versus the skilled worker visa.